Age of Empires II: Definitive Edition: Reception

 Age of Empires II: Definitive Edition received "generally favorable" reviews according to review aggregator Metacritic with a score of 84/100 from 32 reviews.
-Windows Centrals Cale Hunt praised the improved artwork, animations and quality of life additions but criticized the AI path finding and pointed out a need for further balancing.
+Fellow review aggregator OpenCritic assessed that the game received "mighty" approval, being recommended by 92% of critics.
+Windows Centrals Cale Hunt praised the improved artwork, animations and quality of life additions but criticized the AI pathfinding and pointed out a need for further balancing.
 Fraser Brown from PC Gamer summarized the game as "A polished, wide-ranging update that brings the classic RTS into the modern age."

+Some critics have argued that the game is "pay to win", pointing to the tendency for DLC civilizations to often be especially strong on release.
+However, frequent balance patches are made to the game and this is not a universal opinion.